The Harvard Museum of Natural History presents a free public, livestreamed lecture: Chasing ants in the rainforest

 The Harvard Museum of Natural History and the Microbial Sciences Initiative at Harvard University are hosting Corrie Moreau, Moser Professor of Arthropod Biosystematics and Biodiversity, Cornell University, on Wednesday, April 10th at 6pm for a presentation on “Chasing Ants (and their Microbes) in the Rainforest.”
 Moreau will visit as a guest speaker for the Evolution Matters lecture series, now in its 10th year, and recently secured by a generous gift from Drs.
 Herman and Joan Suit.

-A View by Bethany Carland-Adams
+News by Bethany Carland-Adams

 Moreau explores how microbes play critical roles in the biology and health of human beings, but we are not the only species that benefits from intimate relationships with microbes.
 Ants, for instance, rely on the microbial communities living in their guts to process food and make strong armor.
 Moreau will discuss this unique aspect of ant biology and what it tells us about the diversity and dominance of ants in terrestrial ecosystems, the evolutionary history of social insects, and the broad-scale evolutionary patterns of life.
 Moreau says, “I am interested in the origin, evolution, and adaptation of species and maintenance of symbioses, and in particular, how different factors may influence patterns of diversification.
 Much of my research focuses on gut-associated bacteria in the ants.
 By coupling this information with data on diet, trophic ecology, evolutionary history and biogeography, I hope to gain a better understanding of how intimate interactions influence patterns of diversity.
 Using